Follow Italianism

 Em Florença and Bologna, 105 removal orders were issued among 14.000 people searched in the last three months.

-Milan instituted a “red zone” on December 30, encompassing central areas such as the Duomo, Navigli and three train stations – Centrale, Garibaldi and Rogoredo – lasting three months.
+Milan instituted a “red zone” on December 30, encompassing central areas such as the Duomo, Navigli and three train stations – Central, Garibaldi and Rogoredo – lasting three months.
 On New Year's Eve, the measure resulted in 50 access bans among 2.079 people approached.

 The “red zones” are considered an experiment that can be replicated in other Italian cities.